early signs of magnesium deficiency

 Symptoms of Low Magnesium Deficiency

-A deficiency in magnesium can cause a variety of symptoms.
+A magnesium deficiency can cause a variety of symptoms.
 Some of the most common include:

 • Muscle cramps and spasms